 To wrap it up:

 Lots of these can be found in your food and you can also consider taking supplements.
 If you go that direction, make sure you're buying from a reputable brand.
 Not all supplements are created equal.
-Two awesome "one stop shop" options are Fleximine from Yoga Body Naturals* or VEGA*.
+An awesome "one stop shop" option is Fleximine from Yoga Body Naturals*.

-Note: For the sake of transparency, I am affiliated with these companies.
+Note: For the sake of transparency, I am affiliated with Yoga Body Naturals .
 I wouldn't recommend or be affiliated with them if I didn't believe in them!